SFDO-Tooling/CumulusCI/docs/tasks.rst

 Options:
 ------------------------------------------

 * **entries** *(required)*: Array of standardValues to insert.
-Each standardValue should contain the keys 'fullName', the API name of the entry; 'label', the user-facing label.
+Each standardValue should contain the keys 'fullName', the API name of the entry, and 'label', the user-facing label.
+OpportunityStage entries require the additional keys 'closed', 'won', 'forecastCategory', and 'probability'; CaseStatus entries require 'closed'.
 * **api_names**: List of API names of entities to affect
 * **unmanaged**: If True, changes namespace_inject to replace tokens with a blank string
 * **namespace_inject**: If set, the namespace tokens in files and filenames are replaced with the namespace's prefix **Default: $project_config.project__package__namespace**